HAKORADev/Python_Game_Box_PGB/README.md

 ## Why Pure Python?

-Every game in this collection is written entirely in Python without using game engines like Pygame, Unity, or Godot.
+Every game in this collection is written entirely in Python without using game engines like Unity, or Godot.
 This demonstrates what's possible with standard Python libraries and serves as a testament to the language's versatility.

 ---